circumlunar/redmine_project_owner/README.md

 About
 -----

-A plugin for Redmine[www.redmine.org] which allows an owner to be assigned to a project.
+A plugin for Redmine[www.redmine.org] which allows an owner to be assigned to a project via project settings.
 Any active user can be an owner.

 Current version: 0.0.1